spyder-ide/spyder/README.md

 ## Running from source

-It is possible to run Spyder directly from unpacked source folder (i.e. without installation) using Spyder's bootstrap script like this
+It is possible to run Spyder directly (i.e. without installation) from the unpacked zip folder (see *Installing from source*) using Spyder's bootstrap script like this:

     python bootstrap.py